MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-complete-publish-deploy-globalization-feature.md

 ---
 # required metadata

-title: Complete, publish, and delpoy a Globalization feature
+title: Complete, publish, and deploy a Globalization feature
-description: This topic provides information about the lifecycle process of Globalization features.
+description: This topic provides information about the lifecycle of Globalization features.
 author: dkalyuzh
 ms.date: 12/15/2021
 ms.topic: article